itu-devops/itu-minitwit-ci/README.md

 ## Final Steps

-Now, we configured and setup an automatic CI/CD chain (the GitHub Actions workflow), that builds, tests, delivers out _ITU-MinitTwit_ to Docker Hub, and that deploys it to our remote server on any commit to the repositories main branch or on manual execution (clicking the run workflow button on GitHub).
+Now, we configured and setup an automatic CI/CD chain (the GitHub Actions workflow), that builds, tests, delivers our _ITU-MinitTwit_ to Docker Hub, and that deploys it to our remote server on any commit to the repositories main branch or on manual execution (clicking the run workflow button on GitHub).

 ![](images/CICD_Setup.png)